 Grasses and Plans

-Deers also love grasses and other plants, such as flowering weeds.
-And if you have a field with wildflowers, then it’s the best grazing field for your deers.
+Deer also love grasses and other plants, such as flowering weeds.
+And if you have a field with wildflowers, then it’s the best grazing field for your deer.
 Most fields near forests have plenty of red clovers, wild roses, and dandelions which are a favorite snack.
 They also prefer forests because it gives them cover while traveling long distances to look for desirable food and water.
 They do not like strong tasting plants like sage.

 How they feed